UEFA Youth League round of 16 latest

 - None of last season's final four (Porto, Chelsea, Barcelona and Hoffenheim) reached the round of 16; Dinamo, Lyon, Midtjylland and Real Madrid all lost in the 2019 quarter-finals.

-- Juventus are also in the round of 16 for the first time; Inter can make the quarter-finals for the first time.
+- Juventus are also in the round of 16 for the first time.

 Semi-finals (17 April: Colovray Stadim, Nyon)